Passage West, Co. Cork, G.A.A. Ladies Football Blitz

 The group of competing athletes catered for by Francis is Under 8 and 10 and there’s a story behind the reasoning.
-In 2008 Francis was keen to ensure his two daughters played Ladies Gaelic Football and with his entrepreneurial mindset in full flow, he set up a mini blitz inviting a select few nearby teams to consider coming to Manning Park and participating in an under 8 and 10 football blitz.
+In 2008 Francis was keen to ensure his three daughters played Ladies Gaelic Football and with his entrepreneurial mindset in full flow, he set up a mini blitz inviting a select few nearby teams to consider coming to Manning Park and participating in an under 8 and 10 football blitz.
 And as history now recalls, from 2008 to 2019, the appeal and profile of the Passage West G.A.A.
 Ladies Football Blitz, is highly commended at local, county, provincial and national LGFA units.

 As a Passage West native and founder of the All Ireland Hall Of Fame Online Gallery in 2006, I was aware for several years of the outstanding achievements of Francis McEveney, and the immense popularity and importance of his concept to promote sport as a better way of life for children, especially children between the ages of 8 and 10 and also at all age groups from children to adulthood.

 Sports participation is an immense tool of Irish life and Francis McEveney’s original concept could not have foreseen the immense valuation that Francis has so successfully built up to 2019 and many have stated, the best is yet to come from Francis.